Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 - Metadata Synthesis and Alignment
     - Metadata processing paralleled the data cleaning steps, with additional emphasis on ensuring alignment between site names in the metadata and the GWL data.
     - The metadata schema encapsulated a comprehensive array of fields, ranging from well names and depths to spatial coordinates and screening details.
-    - Groundwater elevations were meticulously derived from ground elevation plus collar height (where available) minus depth to water, except for instances where councils provided elevations in NZVD2016.
+    - Groundwater elevations were derived from ground elevation plus collar height (where available) minus depth to water, except for instances where councils provided elevations in NZVD2016.
 - Data Aggregation and Quality Assurance
     - The processed data from various sources were coalesced into a singular dataset.
 This aggregation involved strategic merging and deduplication, governed by predefined rules to ensure data integrity.
     - Quality control measures, including data and metadata checks, were instituted to uphold accuracy and reliability.
 - Storing and Accessing Processed Data
-    - The culminated GWL data and metadata were systematically stored in an HDF5 store, facilitating ease of access and analysis.
+    - The processed GWL data and metadata were systematically stored in an HDF5 store, facilitating ease of access and analysis.
     - Provisions were made to recalculate and update the stored data as necessary, ensuring the database can remain current and reflective of the most recent submissions.
 - Assumptions and Usage Considerations
     - A fundamental assumption is that depth-to-groundwater measurements below the ground surface are positive, with negative readings indicative of artesian conditions.
 This necessitated sign adjustments and validation against council records.
     - In cases where well depth information was unavailable, wells were presumed shallow rather than being excluded from the dataset; however the well depth is still flagged as a NaN value.
     - Specific regional peculiarities, such as the assumed + 100 m offset for coastal groundwater elevations provided by the Otago Regional Council, were duly considered and adjusted.
-    - For wells where the maximum depth to water exceeded the reported well depth, an assumption was made that the well depth equaled the maximum depth to water plus an additional 3 metres.
+    - For wells where the maximum depth to water exceeded the reported well depth, an assumption was made that the well depth equalled the maximum depth to water plus an additional 3 metres.

 Statistical Analysis of Water Table Variation
 -------------------------------------------------
 As previously noted, this National Depth to Water Dataset was complied to support the Future Coasts Aotearoa research programme, where it is used following additional processing to produce maps of steady-state depth to water (DTW) probability at a national scale.
 The ultimate goal being the identification of areas at risk of groundwater inundation under relative sea level rise.
 As an example of some the utility of this dataset we present some simple statistical analysis below to uncover any prominent traits and generally describe the data.
 The steps were:

--  Categorization by Depth:
+-  Categorisation by Depth:
     - The dataset was divided into three depth categories:
-        - Category 1: Sites with DTW less than 10 meters.
+        - Category 1: Sites with depths less than 10 meters.
-        - Category 2: Sites with DTW between 10 and 30 meters.
+        - Category 2: Sites with depths between 10 and 30 meters.
-        - Category 3: Sites with DTW greater than 30 meters.
+        - Category 3: Sites with depths greater than 30 meters.

 - Sub-setting by Number of Readings:
     - Only sites with more than 30 readings were included.
 This threshold was chosen as a rule of thumb to ensure a reliable calculation of the standard deviation.